So, I suppose the first question that needs to be answered is…

 9K Powerful high temp jets of water Protected against close range high temperature and high pressure spray at 4 specific angles and tested freehand

-So going back to Samsungs IP rating we can see that their phone is rated:
+Let’s use Samsung’s Galaxy phone as an example.
+The device’s IP rating is IP68.
+From this we can see that their phone is rated:

 • 6: Dust tight